Northern Switzerland Switzerland Travel Guide

 Duty-free shops, restaurants, cafes, plus lounges are available for departing travelers.

-Extensive places to dine and shop, including supermarkets, bakeries, and international food outlets.
+Extensive dining and shopping options, including supermarkets, bakeries, and international food outlets.
 Waiting areas and restrooms.

 These facilities help ensure a comfortable wait before your departure.

-Allocate ample time for departure, notably for foreign flights or during peak travel seasons.
-This helps a stress-free journey home.
+Allocate ample time for departure, especially for international flights or during peak travel seasons.
+This helps a stress-no-cost journey home.